Found an expired brownie mix and wondering if it’s any good? Does brownie mix ever go bad?

 Brownie mix should work well for 3 to maybe 6 months after the date on the label.

-After that period, the raising agent will likely start to lose potency, and the brownie might turn out flat-ish and wet (instead of moist) inside.
+After that period, the raising agent (if there’s any) will likely start to lose potency, and the brownie might turn out flatter and wetter than expected.

 Of course, this 3 to 6 months period is only an estimate.
 And you cannot really tell how long does brownie mix last after the “expiration” date.